ray-project/xgboost_ray/README.md

 When placement strategies are used, XGBoost-Ray will wait for 100 seconds for the required resources to become available, and will fail if the required resources cannot be reserved and the cluster cannot autoscale to increase the number of resources.
-You can change the `PLACEMENT_GROUP_TIMEOUT_S` environment variable to modify how long this timeout should be.
+You can change the `RXGB_PLACEMENT_GROUP_TIMEOUT_S` environment variable to modify how long this timeout should be.

 More examples